Proximity marketing: Wi-Fi-based systems

 The second option is to analyze all signals detected within the bands used by the Wi-Fi and Bluetooth technology, offering a higher detection ratio of total visitors (about 60%-70%) and extracting behavior patterns that allow the assignment of a unique identifier, each time a device is detected.
 Such identifiers are not linked to any data present on the device, nor to any information from the device manufacturer, so that relation to any particular user of the device cannot be made.
 Unlike in the above case, visitor security (in the sense of anonymity) is total.

-Assignment of the same unique identifier to tracking information obtained by the antennas, APP and Webs APIs remains a challenge, and allows to have both online and offline beviour information to optimize proximity communication campaigns in a non-intrusive way.
+Assignment of the same unique identifier to tracking information obtained by the antennas, APP and Webs APIs remains a challenge, and allows to have both online and offline behaviour information to optimize proximity communication campaigns in a non-intrusive way.

 NFC-based systems

 Near Field Communication (NFC) tags are embedded in the NFC Smart Poster, Smart Product or Smart Book.
 The tag has a RFID chip with an embedded command.
 The command can be to open the mobile browser on a given page or offer.
 Any NFC-enabled phone can activate this tag by placing the device in close proximity.
 The information can be anything from product details, special accommodation deals, and information on local restaurants.

 The German drugstore chain, Budnikowsky, launched the first NFC-enabled Smart Poster in October 2011 which allowed train commuters to tap their phones on the poster to shop and find more information. in November 2011, Atria Books/Simon & Schuster launched the Impulse Economy, the first NFC-enabled Smart Book.

 In the UK NFC is being adopted by most of the outdoor poster contractors.
 Clear Channel have installed over 25,000 Adshel posters with NFC tags (and QR codes for Apple phones).

 Retailers are also looking at NFC as it offers a cost-effective method by which consumers can engage with brands but doesn't require integrating the technology into their IT systems - which is a barrier to many new technologies like BLE.
 A number of retailers have already started using NFC to enhance the shopping experience, Casino in France and Vic in Holland.

 Proximity Marketing Strategy using NFC Technology has been widely adopted in Japan and uses 'pull' rather than 'push' marketing allowing the consumer the choice of where and when they receive marketing messages.

 There are a number NFC-enabled phones entering the market spurred by NFC mobile wallet trials globally.
 NFC wallets include the Google Wallet and ISIS (mobile payment system).
 While mobile payment is the driver for NFC, proximity marketing is an immediate beneficiary in-market.

 Apple did not include this technology in their initial smartphone models.
 Apple added NFC to the iPhone 6 and iPhone 6 Plus.